 - Disability and impaired quality of life

 The death of a loved one in a trucking accident can be especially heartbreaking.
-Depending upon your relationship to the decedent, you may be entitled to compensation.
-We also handle these wrongful death claims and lawsuits.
+Depending upon your relationship to the decedent, you may qualify for compensation.
+Our Texas attorneys handle wrongful death claims and lawsuits.

 If you lost a loved one to a truck accident in Lubbock, our lawyers can pursue: